 Previous funding rounds

-Gardiner Foundation: Working in Dairy Communities
+Gardiner Dairy Foundation Working in Dairy Communities Small Grants

-Investing in the communities that make up the dairy industry is critical to the sustainability of dairy farming in Victoria.
-The Geoffrey Gardiner Dairy Foundation is committed to strengthening dairy communities.
+Investing in the communities that make up the dairy industry is critical to the industry’s sustainability.

 Gardiner Dairy Foundation is committed to strengthening Victorian dairy communities and is partnering with FRRR for the fourteenth time to provide $100,000 in funding for innovative, community-driven projects.

 Grants of up to $5,000 aim to strengthen small Victorian dairy communities, helping to build their capacity to deal with local issues, and enhance existing community infrastructure.

 Applicants must be not-for-profit community organisations with an ABN or Incorporation Number